-To boost conversions by Increasing website page speed is one of the biggest challenges entrepreneurs face.
+To boost website conversions by increasing page speed is one of the biggest challenges entrepreneurs face.
 It’s too specialized for marketers to appreciate the work scope, yet it’s vital for just about all aspects of advertising functionality.

 Over time, it’s become abundantly clear that there is a direct correlation between webpage rate, bounce rate and visitor retention.
 Additional Google’s official announcement is that page speed a part of its ranking algorithm (and, hence, helps or hinders your online visibility).